ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 How to solve problem in proper way?
 I have a study group.
 We all face the situation is that sometime we'll get stuck by one question for hours.

+**Should I check solution before I actual pass some test case?**

+I think is **NO**, Especially when you start doing another type of qu

 ## Sklearn API
 ## DS question
 ## Deep learning